Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2020/iit-delhi-mnc.md

 this is it.
 The fat lady has sung, and I'll be packing my bags for Delhi whenever the pandemic blows over.

-I thought about offering some pearls of advice to others by penning down the story of the past two years; I wrote a draft, but it was too lengthy, too egocentric and too offensive.
-Unfortunately, I'm not very good at talking or writing about myself, and the story would piss off more people than I can count.
 I would like to thank those who have been on this journey with me, starting with my Parents: suffice it to say that I wouldn't have made it this far in life without them, and any attempts to thank them in words will not do their efforts justice.